 Call for candidates

-Every year, EAPC honours an early-career researcher who has made a significant contribution to the preventive cardiology field with the EAPC Viviane Conraads Outstanding Achievement Award.
-The award winner will be invited to present their research at ESC Preventive Cardiology 2024, to be held from 25-27 April in Athens, Greece.
+Every year, the EAPC honours an early-career researcher who has contributed significantly to the preventive cardiology field with the EAPC Viviane Conraads Outstanding Achievement Award.

 Don’t miss this opportunity to spotlight your work and get expert recognition from the preventive cardiology community.

 Could you be the next winner?
-Applications are open until 15 December.

 Who can apply?

-This call is open to EAPC members, below 45 years old at the time of the candidacy:
+- This call is open to EAPC Members, below 45 years old at the time of the candidacy:

 - Investigators involved in all areas of interests of EAPC who have recently established themselves as independent investigators